The following interpretations are demonstrated on the InBody770 Body Composition Result Sheet

 2) Percent Body Fat

-The standard PBF is 15% for males and 23% for females, which are the respective midpoints of the standard ranges of Body Fat Mass in relation to standard weight: 10-20% of the standard weight for males and 18-28% for females.
-An individual with a calculated PBF that is greater than the standard range is regarded as having a high level of body fat.
-When an individual’s PBF is below the standard range, they are regarded as having a low level of body fat.
+The normal range for percent body fat (PBF) for males is 10-20% and 18-28% for females.
+People with a PBF greater than the range are regarded as obese or overweight.
+Individuals with a PBF that is below the range have low levels of body fat.
 Individuals with low levels of body fat can be separated into two categories.
-The first has muscle mass that is deemed an appropriate amount for that individual’s body composition.
-The second type has an inadequate amount of muscle mass in relation to their body composition.
-These individuals can be considered to be in an unhealthy state due to their imbalance of Body Fat Mass and LBM, and these individuals have a higher possibility of contracting clinical diseases.
+The first has muscle mass that is deemed appropriate for the individual’s body composition.
+The second has an inadequate amount of muscle mass in relation to their body composition, are considered unhealthy and have a higher possibility of contracting clinical diseases.

 *PBF = Fat(lb) / Weight(lb) x100

-The numbers beside the upper bar graph indicates the lean mass weight of the examinee in the designated segment.
-If the length of the upper bar graph reaches 100%, it indicates the examinee is at the ideal lean mass for that segment based on his or her ideal weight, derived from the examinee’s height.
-Therefore, the length of the upper bar graph shows the relative ratio of the ideal lean mass based on his or her ideal weight.
-Since the upper bar graph is based on the lean mass of the examinee’s ideal weight, the 100% value will not vary unless there is a change in his or her height.
+The numbers beside the upper bar graph indicate the lean mass of the examinee in the designated segment.
+If the length of the upper bar graph reaches 100%, the examinee has the ideal lean mass for that segment based on his or her height.
+If the lower bar graph reaches 100%, the examinee has the ideal lean mass in relation to his or her current weight.
+Segmental Lean Analysis lets examinees see the distribution of their lean body mass.
+This helps professionals closely monitor changes and make adjustments as necessary.

 TBW(lbs)/LBM (lbs) * 100

 Reactance is the opposition to a change in current or voltage.
 In BIA, reactance is used to measure phase angle.